Capitol Police rejected offers of federal help to quell mob

 WASHINGTON (AP) — Three days before the pro-President Donald Trump riot at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
 And as the mob descended on the building Wednesday, Justice Department leaders reached out to offer up FBI agents.
 The police turned them down both times, according to a defense official and two people familiar with the matter.

-Capitol Police had planned for a free speech demonstration and didn’t need more help, those three told The Associated Press.
-The police weren’t expecting what actually happened — an insurrection.
+Despite plenty of warnings of a possible insurrection and ample resources and time to prepare, the Capitol Police planned only for a free speech demonstration.

+Still stinging from the uproar over the violent response by law enforcement to protests last June near the White House, officials also were intent on avoiding any appearance that the federal government was deploying active duty or National Guard troops against Americans.

-But the Capitol ended up being overrun, overwhelming a law enforcement agency sworn to protect the lawmakers inside.
-Four protesters died, including one who was shot inside the building.
+The result is the U.S. Capitol was overrun Wednesday and officers in a law enforcement agency with a large operating budget and experience in high-security events protecting lawmakers were overwhelmed for the world to see.
+Four protesters died including one shot inside the building.

-There had been plenty of warnings.
-Plenty of time to prepare.
-Plenty of money to do it.

-The failure raised serious questions over security at the Capitol and the treatment of mainly white Trump supporters who were allowed to roam through the building, compared with the Black and brown protesters across the country who demonstrated last year over police brutality.
+The rioting and loss of control by has raised serious questions over security at the Capitol for future events.
+The actions of the day also raise troubling concerns about the treatment of mainly white Trump supporters who were allowed to roam through the building for hours, while Black and brown protesters who demonstrated last year over police brutality were faced more robust and aggressive policing.

+“This was a failure of imagination, a failure of leadership,” said Houston Police Chief Art Acevedo, whose department responded to several large protests last year following the death of George Floyd.
+“The Capitol Police must do better and I don’t see how we can get around that.”

+Acevedo said he has attended events on the Capitol grounds to honor slain police officers that had higher fences and a stronger security presence than what he saw on video Wednesday.

 By the day after the rampage, the House sergeant-at-arms, the chief security officer for the House of Representatives, had resigned and House Speaker Nancy Pelosi, D-Calif., had called for the resignation of the Capitol Police chief.